-It soon became very apparent, however, that there was a growing demand for this type of organization on more legal campuses.
-On July 16, 1902, the delegates of a convention held at the Colonial Tavern in South Haven, MI, decided to dissolve Lambda Epsilon.
+In 1898, members of the league formed the Lambda Epsilon fraternity after realizing that they could accomplish more as a unified group.
+Lambda Epsilon initially instituted restrictions to membership but decided to expand when members saw the demand for legal fraternities on other campuses.
+On July 26, 1902, the delegates of a convention held at the Colonial Tavern in South Haven, MI, decided to dissolve Lambda Epsilon.
 The next day, they signed the South Haven Articles, which would serve as the foundation for Phi Alpha Delta.
-In November of that same year, a meeting was held in Chicago, during which the articles, a constitution, rituals, and rules were formally adopted together under the name of “Phi Alpha Delta.”
+In November of that same year, a meeting was held in Chicago, during which the articles, a constitution, rituals and rules were formally adopted together under the name of “Phi Alpha Delta.”

 Phi Delta Phi

 Founded in 1869 at the University of Michigan, Phi Delta Phi is the oldest of the three international law fraternities.
 In 2012, Phi Delta Phi became a “legal honor society” as opposed to a legal fraternity.
 The goal of the organization is to “promote a higher standard of professional ethics.”

 While P.A.D. is organized with “chapters,” Phi Delta Phi is structured with “inns.”
 There are student inns at universities, barrister inns in local communities (for attorneys) and, since 2012, pre-law halls for college students.
 Phi Delta Phi has over 200 student inns in the United States, Canada, Guatemala, Mexico, Poland and Germany, including at top universities such as Harvard and Yale.
 The society has more than 200,000 initiated members and each year approximately 3,000 additional students commit themselves to Phi Delta Phi.
 Phi Delta Phi is headquartered in Washington, D.C.